valentjn/vscode-ltex/CONTRIBUTING.md

 ### Versioning

 LT<sub>E</sub>X uses [semantic versioning](https://semver.org/) since version 5.0.0.
-The versions of vscode-ltex and ltex-ls are tied together: vscode-ltex automatically downloads the newest version of ltex-ls which has a version smaller or equal version than itself (`max {ltex-ls-version | ltex-ls-version <= vscode-ltex-version}`).
+The versions of vscode-ltex and ltex-ls are tied together. vscode-ltex automatically downloads ltex-ls on the first start, and the version of ltex-ls is hard-coded into vscode-ltex.
 This means that when a new version of ltex-ls is released, a new version of vscode-ltex has to be released as well, using the same version number (but not vice versa).

 This ensures that each version of vscode-ltex always uses the same version of ltex-ls, making downgrades possible, and that we don't have to worry about upgrading mechanisms, since Visual Studio Code will do that for us.